 Our original proposal utilised Common Lane as the construction access route but after consultation with the local community, we determined that an alternative route which would not require temporary closure or diversion of Common Lane would be preferable.
 We have found an alternative construction access route that utilises land owned by third parties and the landowners of the solar site, and we are pleased to have found a solution that prevents disruption to users of Common Lane.

 If the project is awarded consent the construction phase would start in 2023 and take around six months to complete.
-To build the project the construction traffic would consist of an average of six lorry deliveries each day working Monday to Friday only, avoiding peak times, particularly school drop off and pick up times.
+To build the project the construction traffic would consist of approximately five lorry deliveries, avoiding peak times, particularly school drop off and pick up times.

 A Heritage Impact Assessment was carried out for the site which identified heritage assets within and beyond the site boundary.
 It was found that the site likely formed part of the agricultural hinterland for the identified Romano-British settlements at Congresbury and Banwell.
 From the medieval period onwards, the site was used as an agricultural land.
 It is likely due to the historic use of the site any surviving features are likely to comprise of agricultural remains of limited heritage significance.